SolaceLabs/solace-pretty-dump/README.md

  - Default protocol "tcp://"; for TLS use "tcps://"; or "ws://" or "wss://" for WebSocket
  - Default parameters will be: localhost:55555 default foo bar '#noexport/>' 2
- - Subscribing options (param 5, or shortcut mode param 1), one of:
+ - Subscribing options (arg 5, or shortcut mode arg 1), one of:
     • Comma-separated list of Direct topic subscriptions
        - Strongly consider prefixing with "#noexport/" if using DMR or MNR
     • q:queueName to consume from queue